-The largest business filing fee you will have to pay is typically for filing the articles of incorporation, certificate of limited partnership, or articles of organization for your business.
+The largest business filing fee you will have to pay is typically for filing the articles of organization for your business.
 However, not all Georgia businesses will need to file one of these documents.

 The Georgia Secretary of State doesn’t accept cash for filing fee payments.
 However, it does accept payment by check, certified bank check, money order, or credit card.

 Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.

 Start Your LLC in Georgia

 Georgia Business Resources

 LLC Cost by State

 When it comes to compliance, costs, and other factors, these are popular states for forming an LLC.